Upcoming Events!

 Dr. Joshua Robinson is an Assistant Professor in the Center for Reproductive Sciences and Department of Obstetrics, Gynecology & Reproductive Sciences at UCSF.
 Since Fall of 2016, he has led a research laboratory aimed at studying the effects of environmental chemical exposures on human development.
 For his presentation, he will highlight his group’s recent work, investigating the impact(s) of per- and polyfluoroalkyl substances (PFAS) exposures on human placental development/function using in vitro and in vivo approaches.Tuesday, January 31, 2023; 9:10 am.

-EaRTH Series: Environmental Health Disparities in Maternal/Child Health
+Environmental Health Disparities in Maternal/Child Health

 Join Stephanie Eick, PhD, MPH from the Gangarosa Department of Environmental Health, Emory University.
 Pregnant people are exposed to a variety of environmental chemicals and non-chemical stressors every day, many of which adversely impact health.
 Many studies have examined individual exposures, but few have examined chemical and non-chemical stressors together.
 This seminar will review recent research in this topic area and will discuss how environmental health disparities impact perinatal health.
 Dr. Eick used EaRTH Seedling Award funds with the IHSFC, was recently awarded the JPB Environmental Health Fellowship, and is currently an Assistant Professor in the Gangarosa Department of Environmental Health at Emory University.